mtoms94/java-autocomplete/README.md

 ## Intro

+This is a mini Java autocomplete program built using the NodeJs binding for the Tree-sitter parsing library.
 For this project I decided to focus on the two parts of code completion programs that I find myself using the most: method suggestions and constructor parameter options.

 ## Installation and Examples